Capgemini/powerapps-specflow-bindings/README.md

 PM> Install-Package Capgemini.PowerApps.SpecFlowBindings
 ```

 Once the NuGet package is installed, follow the SpecFlow [documentation](https://specflow.org/documentation/Configuration/) on referencing an external binding library.
-At the time of writing - for SpecFlow 3.x - you should update a _specflow.json_ file in your project root as follows -
+At the time of writing - for SpecFlow 3.x - you should update a _reqnroll.json_ file in your project root as follows -

 ```json
 {